tramwayjs/command/README.md

 2. A flexible way to create multiple namespaces.
 3. An indexing system capable of plugging into tramway-core-dependency-injector and avoiding file clutter
 4. Control of argument names, types and if they're required
+5. Terminal utilities to aide in creating rich terminal applications

 # Installation:
 1. `npm install tramway-command`